Yankee-the-gamer/Multi_Roblox_AFK/README.md

 run main.exe as admin wait for it to ask you to run the autoclicker before being able to run more games

 more detailed [instructions](https://youtu.be/zm_GHN7llyY)

++ Made the click function better by saving the last mouse position and moving the mouse there after the program is done clicking.